Anhidrosis (Lack of Sweat)

 Are there serious complications that can result from anhidrosis?

 Severe cases of anhidrosis, where most or all of your body doesn’t sweat, may result in serious heat-related illnesses including:

 - Heat exhaustion: Signs and symptoms are weakness, nausea, rapid heartbeat after strenuous activity in hot weather.
 Treatments include moving to a cooler place, drinking water, applying cool compresses or taking a cool shower.

-- Heat stroke: This is an extremely dangerous, life-threatening condition in which your body temperature rises to 103 degrees (99.5 °C) or higher.
-Heat stroke can cause confusion, loss of consciousness, coma and even death.
+- Heatstroke: This is an extremely dangerous, life-threatening condition in which your body temperature rises to 103 degrees Fahrenheit or higher.
+Heatstroke can cause confusion, loss of consciousness, coma and even death.
 Call 911 or take the person to the hospital.
-Move person into shade, remove unnecessary clothing, cool the person (use ice packs, sponge with cool water, apply cool wet towels, spray down body with hose).
+Move into shade, remove unnecessary clothing and cool the person (use ice packs, sponge with cool water, apply cool wet towels, spray down their body with a hose).

 Diagnosis and Tests

 Your healthcare provider will ask you questions about your lack of ability to sweat.
 You may also be asked to undergo a sweat test.
 In this test, you are coated with a powder that changes color where you sweat.
 You are moved into a chamber to make you perspire to see which parts of your body sweat.